luizvbo/oh-crab/README.md

   function is generated.
 - [ ] Add support to user shell aliases.
 - [ ] Add `sudo` support
+- [ ] Distribute binaries for Linux, MacOs and Windows.

 ## Contributing